PostHog/posthog.com/contents/blog/recommended-reading.md

 Lottie claims she doesn’t read very much, but when pressed for recommendations offered up From Switzerland as a representative of the entire Counterprint collection.
 Each book in the series collects work from some of the best agencies, designers and artists in each country — Switzerland, in this case.

-“This whole series is a good reset button for any designer stuck for inspiration,” says our artist-in-residence and the maestro behind [our mascot](/community/profiles/720).
-“It has a heavy focus on typographical print case studies, with experimental use of layout, negative space and color.”
+**Lottie's take:** “This whole series is a good reset button for any designer stuck for inspiration.
+It has a heavy focus on typographical print case studies, with experimental use of layout, negative space and color.

 “Honestly, I'm just a sucker for Swiss design.”